michaelmosmann/silk/userguide/intro.md

 	}
 }
 {% endhighlight %}
-Note that the `Service` interface mentioned about is not defined by Silk (this would make your code depend on it).
+Note that the `Service` interface mentioned here is not defined by Silk (this would make your code depend on it).
 It is an application interface that gets connected to Silk's low level representation `ServiceMethod` with a adapter bind.
 The test `TestServiceBinds` shows how to do it for an interface just like in this example.